1. Examples

 In some cases, employers for whatever reason don’t want to name names.
 If that occurs, address your letter “Dear Hiring Manager,” “Greetings [Company Name] Hiring Team, etc. But do not resort to the old cliché “To Whom It May Concern.”

+The introduction of your massage therapist cover letter is possibly the most important part – it will either hook your readers or lose them.
 You want to make a provocative, intriguing and irresistible opening statement.
-Avoid clichés and use your best writing skills to compel the reader to keep reading.
+Avoid clichés and use your best writing to compel the reader to keep reading.

 If you have years of experience as a massage therapist, that’s an obvious place to start.
 If you’re long on training but short on experience, you may want to mention where and how you trained, along with any certifications you hold.

-Adaptable introduction cover letter example
+Adaptable greeting introduction cover letter example

 As the most experienced residential massage therapist at the Lonely Mountain Retreat in Colorado, I specialized in deep tissue massage, aromatherapy and reflexology using the latest active-release techniques, with 65% repeat business during a single stay.